lelou6666/nimbus-docs/phantom/arch.rst

 Architecture
 ===========

-Those interested in how the Nimbus Auto-scale service works under the hood will find this page helpful.
+Those interested in how the Nimbus Phantom service works under the hood will find this page helpful.
 Here we will provide a quick introduction to how the service works.